- South Korean workers have been trying to unionize against Oracle.

 So the comment about lazy people being attracted to unions can be true, without being necessarily incompatible with my analysis of the benefits of unions to the overall population.

 The Role of Labor Unions in Maintaining Civil Societies

 What do most of the worst countries to live all have in common?
 They have very little power exercised by labor in their political systems.
-What country has done extremely well in protecting its manufacturing competence from being taken out of the country and hence reducing wages?
+What country has done exceptionally well in protecting its manufacturing competence from being taken out of the country and reducing wages?
 Germany, with powerful unions that did not allow it.

 Think Tanks Funded by the Super Rich

 Furthermore, if one looks at most of the arguments against unions (and I am not proposing yours), the super-rich generally develops them to get ordinary working people to vote against their interests.
 There is a network of think tanks in the US.
 They include the Hoover Institute, the Heritage Foundation, the Manhattan Institute.
 They produce fake research on command and are funded by big-money donors.
 A primary objective they have is to create constructs that degrade unions.
 The reason for this?
 To stop unions so they can pay lower wages.